wuga214/PlanningThroughTensorFlow/Readme.md

 --initial temp/state
 ```

+More concrete examples could be found in `Commands.md` file.

 Note:
 1. the initial state is optional, and the default is zero state.
 2. Action constrain need to manually set before running planner.